RalphIlagan/IlaganRalphLorenzB-ACP-FinalProject/README.md

          • The app uses SQLite to persist data.
 It reads from the database (SELECT), inserts data (INSERT), and updates the database (UPDATE), allowing the application to store and retrieve data across sessions.

-   4. Modularity:
+   4. Error Handling:

-        • The app is designed with methods that handle specific tasks (e.g., view_requests, add_request, save_data), making it easy to update or extend the app without affecting other parts of the code.
+        • The app uses if any(not value for value in values) to ensure that the user has filled in all fields in a form.
+If any field is empty, the app will show a warning message.

 **Libraries used:**